SatDump/SatDump.Org/_tabs/2023-02-02-Satellite-List.md

 | CIPS | Working |
 | SOFIE | Working |

 Annotation: On 16/03/2023, NASA declared AIM's mission finished due to a battery failure.
-It still transmits in the daylight.
+Annotation: While AIM does not transmit any scientific data anymore, a strong carrier is still emmitted when in daylight.

 ### IRIS [[Norad 39197](https://celestrak.org/NORAD/elements/gp.php?CATNR=39197)]